Modern Dentures: Your Guide to Today's Options

 The field of prosthetic dentistry is evolving at a rapid pace, moving toward solutions that are more precise, durable, and patient-centric than ever before.
 Staying informed about these changes allows you to offer the highest standard of care and streamline your practice's workflow.

-Preview Emerging Technologies and Materials
+Emerging Technologies and Materials to Watch

 The latest advancements are a fusion of sophisticated materials and digital processes.
 We're seeing a significant shift toward high-performance polymers, such as dense, non-porous PMMA, which are far stronger than conventional acrylics.
 These modern materials offer superior resistance to fractures, stains, and bacteria, resulting in a healthier and longer-lasting solution for your patients.
 This progress is made possible by digital workflows.
 Using CAD/CAM technology, you can design a prosthetic on a computer with incredible detail.
 The design is then milled from a solid block or 3D printed, ensuring a level of accuracy and consistency that was previously unattainable with traditional fabrication methods.